- CRM/SFA/MA

 |---|---|

 | 1.
 Resistance to Change | The introduction of new systems or processes may cause resistance to changing established methods and habits.
-This resistance is often particularly strong when users believe that existing methods are already effective. |
+This resistance is often particularly strong when users believe that their existing methods are already effective. |

 | 2.
 Usability Issues | If an SFA/CRM system is difficult to use, complex to operate, or makes it hard to locate necessary information, users may develop resistance toward the system due to these usability issues. |

 | 3.
-Anxiety Regarding Uncertainty | Users may exhibit resistance if they feel uncertain or anxious about changes to business processes or roles resulting from the introduction of SFA/CRM.
+Anxiety Regarding Uncertainty | Users may exhibit resistance if they feel uncertain or anxious about changes to their business processes or roles resulting from the introduction of an SFA/CRM.
 This resistance is often intensified by concerns regarding operational efficiency or performance outcomes. |

 | 4.
-Lack of Training and Support | If adequate training and support for SFA/CRM systems are not provided, users may feel resistant toward the system.
+Lack of Training and Support | If proper training and support for SFA/CRM systems are not provided, users may feel resistant toward the system.
 Without sufficient education and support to understand how to use the system and its benefits, it becomes difficult for users to adopt it. |

 | 5.
 Data Quality Issues | When users are required to input accurate and reliable data into an SFA/CRM system, they may face data quality issues.
 If there is a burden or difficulty associated with data entry and management, users may feel resistant toward the system. |